Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Quick Reference: Sewer Smell After Rain

-A sewer smell after rain is particularly common and has a specific cause: rainfall raises the groundwater table and increases pressure in municipal sewer lines, which can push gases back up through your home's plumbing.
-It can also indicate a crack in your underground sewer line that allows soil-saturated water — and its gases — to enter the pipe.
+A sewer smell after rain has a specific cause: rainfall raises the groundwater table and increases pressure in municipal sewer lines, which can push gases back up through your home's plumbing.
+It can also indicate a crack in your underground sewer lateral that allows soil-saturated water and its gases to enter the pipe.
 If the post-rain smell is recurring, a professional camera inspection of your sewer lateral is strongly recommended.

 Pincher's Pro Tip